arielchuri/forglory/crystalcastles/crystalcastles.md

 Beastman Chief (6d, Health 8d, Armor 2d) - Their chief is strong, smart, sturdy, and armored.

 Brain Dog: 3d, Smart 5d, Brain Scan (smart, smart damage) - The Brain Dog can attack with *smarts* to remove a player's *smart* pips.

+A more important monster can have a lot detail.

+- Name
+- Dice ( the number of dice used for rolls not specified elsewhere in the character )
+- Weapon/Attack
+- Weapon table
+- Crit table
+- Fight scene die
+- Wound table

 </div>